Open-X-Humanoid/pelican-vl/README.md

 ## 🚀🚀🚀 News

-* 2025.10.30: We have released the [Pelican-VL 1.0 Report](https://arxiv.org/pdf/2511.00108).
+* 2025.10.30: We have released the [**Pelican-VL 1.0 Report**](https://arxiv.org/pdf/2511.00108).
 The 7B、72B model for open source is coming soon.
 For more details, please check our report!

 ## Introduction